The Kabbala is the unofficial jewish mystics. The kabbalists look at the bible from an esoteric standpoint and search

 The Sohar is the most important multi-volume work of the Kabbalah.
 The name Sohar means 'Splendor', and the book is traced back to the texts of the prophets Ezekiel (Ez 1,28: 8,2) and Daniel (Dan 2,31; 12,3).

-Der Merkabah('Wagen') or Merkavah - mysticism (100 BCE – 1000 CE) was a precabbalist scool which relied on the visions of the Ezekiel Chap.
-1 and concentrated on the Heichalot - Literature with their divine palaces, the throne of god, the seven heavens and names of god as a means für the ascend into the heavens.
-All this was long ago mentioned in Henochbook 2.
+The Merkabah('Wagen') or Merkavah - mysticism (100 BCE – 1000 CE) was a precabbalist scool which relied on the visions of the Ezekiel Chap.
+1 and concentrated on the Heichalot - Literature with the divine palaces, the throne of god, the seven heavens and names of god as a means für the ascend into the heavens.
+All this had long ago been mentioned in Henochbook 2.

 This Heichalot(Hekhalot : heavenly places) - literature contains several bigger texts like

 and further smaller texts.
 Most of these books were written between 200 and 700 CE.
 Also the christian Dyonisius wrote in his books about divine names and the celestial hierarchy.
 Another scripture with ascends is the gnostic 'Pistis sopia' from the Codex Askewianus.